Hyperbaric Oxygen Therapy FAQs

 Hard HBOT is hyperbaric oxygen therapy at higher pressures, typically above 1.5 ATA.
 Hard HBOT is available in monoplace or multiplace chambers with 100% oxygen.

-During hard HBOT results in greater oxygen saturation in the tissues, many conditions respond better to mild HBOT.
+While hard HBOT results in greater oxygen saturation in the tissues, many conditions respond better to mild HBOT.
 In all the clinical trials to date, there has been virtually no difference in clinical outcome between mild HBOT with room air and hard HBOT with 100% oxygen.
 Please contact your doctor regarding which type of HBOT is best for you.

 What Happens During the Treatment?